Highlights Of The Program

 EnBW

-• Discussing the role of hydrogen and its derivatives in achieving climate neutrality in challenging sectors
+• Exploring the role of hydrogen and its derivatives in achieving climate neutrality in challenging sectors

-• Learning about production, storage, and trading strategies for efficient green hydrogen solutions
+• Examining production, storage, and trading strategies for efficient green hydrogen solutions

-• Gaining insights into the commercialisation journey of a 100 ktpa green ammonia project, including demands and product applications
+• Analysing the commercialisation journey of a 100 ktpa green ammonia project, including demands and product applications

 • Quantifying the market potential of hydrogen derivatives through real-world use cases and readiness analysis